404invalid-user/pico-micropython-webserver/README.md

 a simple wrapper for the socket library that lets you make a webserver with paths and post/get

-make a folder called lib then a file called PicoWebServer.py and coppy the content of PicoWebServer.py into it
+python packages to hard and a pain i will learn it some day for now make a folder called lib then a file called PicoWebServer.py and coppy the content of PicoWebServer.py into it